 All of the generator-angular client side generators are available, but aliased with

 angular-fullstack to correctly generate with the fullstack folder structure.

 Note: Generators are to be run from the root directory of your app.

 Read more on the angular sub-generators from the offical generator angular documentation

-To do the same manually, you need to:
+To do the same manually with heroku, you'd need to:

 - Build a dist folder